 - 1/2 tsp ground black pepper

-- In a shallow dish, combine the kosher salt, breadcrumbs, oregano, thyme, basil, salt, and pepper.
+In a shallow dish, combine the almond meal, garbanzo bean flour, oregano, thyme, basil, sea salt, and pepper.

-- Dredge each eggplant slice in the breadcrumb mixture.
-Shake off any excess breading and transfer 2-5 eggplant slices at a time to the hot pan, depending on size.
+Transfer 3-5 eggplant slices at a time to the hot pan, depending on size.
 Try not to overcrowd the slices.
 Cook until golden brown on each side, about 2-3 minutes per side.
-Add more olive oil as needed to keep from sticking.
+Add more olive oil, as needed, to keep from sticking.
 Repeat with the remaining eggplant slices.

-- Place browned eggplant on a dish lined with paper towels.
+Place browned eggplant on a dish and set aside.